Skip to Content

 You don’t have to be a war buff to enjoy a trip to see the WWI memorials in Verdun, France.
 These sites will give you a glimpse into history that you won’t find anywhere else in the world.

-Not only will you be able to walk in the footsteps of the soldiers that fought here, but you will be able to step into the places where people were living and working before becoming victims of the devastating effects of war.
+Not only will you be able to walk in the footsteps of the soldiers who fought here, but you will also be able to step into the places where people were living and working before becoming victims of the devastating effects of war.

-I guarantee that it will affect the way you view your own military and the sacrifice they make you ensure the world around us remains safe.
+I guarantee that it will affect the way you view your own military and the sacrifices they make you ensure the world around us remains safe.

 Since these two cities are very popular among tourists, you can make the day trip to see the WWI sites in Verdun if you do some careful planning.
-The best way to do a day trip from Paris or Strasbourg would be by train.
+The best way to do a day trip would be by train.

 Getting to Verdun by Train